Thad Cochran, Long-Serving Mississippi Senator, Dies At 81

 "Mississippi has suffered a tremendous loss today," Hyde-Smith, a fellow Republican, said in a statement.
 "He treated everyone with distinction, and had a caring and concerned heart for the constituents and the state he so dearly loved."

 Cochran announced last year that he was resigning because of poor health.
-When he was first elected to the Senate in 1978, he was the first Republican to hold statewide office in Mississippi in more than 100 years, as NPR's Jessica Taylor reported, and was known to take positions that crossed the aisle.
+When he was first elected to the Senate, in 1978, he was the first Republican to hold statewide office in Mississippi in more than 100 years, as NPR's Jessica Taylor reported, and was known to take positions that crossed the aisle.

 After his death, President Trump called him a "real Senator with incredible values" who "never let our Country (or me) down!"